ChristiaanEmpowerBI/ChristiaanEmpowerBI/README.md

 - 👋 Hi, I’m @ChristiaanEmpowerBI
-- 👀 I’m interested in MicroStrategy, Databases and Python.
+- 👀 I’m interested in MicroStrategy, Databases, the Romanian language and Python.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on MicroStrategy's use of REST API and Python.
 - 📫 How to reach me christiaan@empowerbi.com.